VatsaDev/unagami/README.md

  - speaks several, proper informative sentences on multiple topics.
  - 2GB dataset
  - System prompt
+ - Sounds Self aware, may often call itself Unagami or call me its developer

 ## how does it work?